hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 issued in a given cluster should be validated within that same cluster.
 Alternatively, the [`issuer`](api/secret/identity/tokens.html#issuer) parameter may be configured explicitly.
-This address must point to the identity/oidc path, and it should be reachable by any clients trying to validate identity tokens.
+This address must point to the identity/oidc path, and it should be reachable by any client trying to validate identity tokens.

 ## API